French Imperial Navy: Napoleon's reforms

 Napoleon has often been considered to misunderstand the navy.
 Being an artillery officer, he was given to precise calculations and never quite accepted that the wind was more important to ships than his orders.
 His impatience at his fleet at Boulogne is famous.
 Much less known but just as important were his naïve pragmatic measures toward the fleet taken during 1800–1801.
-In a general reform, a mass of individuals notable for their 'crass ignorance' were kicked out of the navy and the ranks opened to anyone with decent qualifications, including former officers of the Royal Navy, as well as educated and talented young men.
+In a general reform, a mass of individuals notable for their 'crass ignorance' were kicked out of the navy and the ranks opened to anyone with decent qualifications, including former naval officers who had served under the ancien régime, as well as educated and talented young men.
 To improve discipline, the old pre-1789 general regulations were brought back into force and new ones drafted, bringing back order and submission to central authority.
-The concept of having, besides the larger warships, armed small craft in 'flotillas' also evolved at this time and saw success against the British Channel Fleet in August 1801, frustrating Admiral Horatio Nelson himself.
+The concept of having, besides the larger warships, armed small craft in 'flotillas' also evolved at this time and resisted attempts by the British Channel Fleet under Admiral Horatio Nelson in August 1801 to destroy it.
 Admiral Denis Decrès, an able administrator but unfortunately more of a courtier than a naval strategist, was made Minister of the Marine in 1801, a portfolio he held until the final exile of the Emperor in 1815 (see below).
 Great efforts and vast sums of money were allotted to the navy by the First Consul.
 The navy had 83 ships of the line in 1792, but only 46 ten years later, while the numbers of frigates had gone from 74 to 37.
 To build new ships large military seaports and shipyards were set up at Cherbourg and Antwerp – the latter especially worried British Prime Minister William Pitt, who felt it was a 'pistol aimed at the head of England'.
 For the first time in over a decade the navy emerged from chaos, thanks to Napoleon's measures.